reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 # How to buy

+Available soon.

-Our Reggaeton Punks Stars collection lives in Polygon.
+<!Our Reggaeton Punks Stars collection lives in Polygon.
 To buy in this blockchain there are 3 main methods.

 ## Regular (directly from Opensea)